AuroxMC-Network/.github/profile/README.md

 ・ AuroxMC.de, your Minecraft-Network.

-This is the official LbGameMC.de Organisation.
+This is the official AuroxMC.de Organisation.
 Here, our Developers will upload their projects.